Surveillance Methodology · Costa Rica · Counter-Surveillance

 Contested Divorce or Custody Disputes

-If you're involved in divorce proceedings where assets are disputed or custody is contested, your spouse's attorney might hire investigators to document your activities, relationships, parenting behaviors, or lifestyle.
-This surveillance is legal investigative activity designed to gather evidence for litigation.
-Expecting surveillance in this context is rational preparation, not paranoia.
+If you're involved in divorce proceedings where assets are disputed or custody is contested, your spouse's attorney might hire investigators to document your activities, relationships, or parenting behaviors.
+This is legal investigative activity.
+Expecting surveillance in this context is rational, not paranoid.
+If you're in this situation, counter-surveillance awareness helps you understand what evidence is being gathered and modify behaviors that might appear problematic in court.

 Business Disputes and Employment Conflicts

-Business partners suspecting embezzlement, employers investigating employee theft or fraud, competitors seeking proprietary information—all might hire investigators to surveil business activities.
-If you're in dispute with business associates or facing employment investigation, surveillance becomes likely possibility rather than paranoid fantasy.
+Business partners suspecting embezzlement, employers investigating employee theft, competitors seeking proprietary information.
+All might hire investigators to observe business activities.
+If you're in a dispute with business associates or facing an employment investigation, surveillance is a realistic possibility rather than paranoid thinking.

 Insurance Claims and Disability Litigation

-If you filed workers' compensation claim, disability insurance claim, or personal injury lawsuit, insurance companies routinely hire investigators to surveil claimants and document physical capabilities that contradict claimed injuries.
-This surveillance is standard insurance industry practice designed to identify fraudulent claims.
+If you filed a workers' compensation claim, disability insurance claim, or personal injury lawsuit, insurance companies routinely hire investigators to document physical capabilities that contradict claimed injuries.
+This is standard industry practice.
+Being aware you're likely under surveillance helps you document your limitations accurately and avoid activities that could be misrepresented.

 Personal Safety Concerns and Stalking

-If you have restraining order against someone, history of domestic violence with ex-partner, or threatening communications from individuals expressing unwanted interest, surveillance might indicate stalking behavior rather than legitimate investigation.
-This surveillance crosses into criminal activity and requires immediate attention from law enforcement.
+If you have a restraining order against someone, a history of domestic violence with an ex-partner, or threatening communications from individuals expressing unwanted interest, surveillance might indicate stalking rather than legitimate investigation.
+This crosses into criminal territory and requires law enforcement involvement, not counter-surveillance technique.
+Document everything, report to police, and prioritize your safety over confirming the surveillance pattern.

 What to Do If You Confirm Surveillance